nickbild/photophone/README.md

 # Reviving the Photophone

 Believe it or not, the world's first wireless phone call was placed in 1880.
-I've recreated Alexander Graham Bell's Photophone that made it possible, and you can too.
+I've recreated Alexander Graham Bell's photophone that made it possible, and you can too.

 ![](https://raw.githubusercontent.com/nickbild/photophone/refs/heads/main/media/logo.jpg)

 Alexander Graham Bell will forever be known for inventing the telephone — and not much else (although he was a prolific inventor).
-Despite the success of the telephone, Bell considered the Photophone, which he perfected four years after patenting the telephone, to be his greatest invention.
-He was right that wireless phones were the future, but as it turned out, the Photophone was not the technology that would take us to that future.
+Despite the success of the telephone, Bell considered the photophone, which he perfected four years after patenting the telephone, to be his greatest invention.
+He was right that wireless phones were the future, but as it turned out, the photophone was not the technology that would take us to that future.

 ## How It Works